 - Fundraising Practices.
 Question C7 of the T3010 reveals whether a charity has provided incentives (commissions, bonuses) for external fundraisers.
 CCCC standards do not permit this practice.

 - Transfers to Qualified Donees.
 Sometimes charities give funds to other Canadian charitable organizations that share similar charitable purposes.
 This is called a transfer to a qualified donee.
 C3 indicates whether a charity has given funds to another charity.
 If it has, you can view the specific recipients and the total amount transferred on the Qualified Donee Worksheet of the T3010.

 - Staff Compensation.
 C9 indicates if a charity has paid staff.
 Schedule 3 contains additional salary information, including the number of people employed by the charity and the salary range of the ten highest paid employees.
-Certified member charities should not pay their directors/trustees, so the answer to C8 for organizations that hold the Seal of Accountability should be “No.”
+Compensation ranges from one charity to the next may differ and the appropriateness of the compensation may depend on several factors.

 - Administration Costs.
 Schedule 6 (or Section D for small charities) provides a charity’s financial details.
 Many people try to determine if a charity is “efficient” by focusing on lines 5010 (total expenditures on management and administration) and 5020 (total expenditures on fundraising).
 However, these lines do not tell a charity’s whole story.
 Administration costs must be considered in light of the size of the organization (total revenue – line 4700) and what it is trying to accomplish (Section C).
 Some charities work in very remote areas that demand high transportation costs; others face a tremendous amount of government red tape when transporting goods.
 These logistically complex projects require significant resources, but may still be accomplishing a worthy goal.